zk4/vimrc/notes.md

 ## search and replace
 you can serach first , then leave replace  search slot blank In general, an empty regular expression means to use the previously entered regular expression, so :%s//\1/g should do what you want.

+# yank to reigster  a
+V"ay

+# paste register a to buffer
+"ap

+@"  execute reigster "